LanJian/prnotify/README.md

 [github]
 # (Required) The personal access token to authenticate with Github
 personal_access_token = "ghp_faketoken"

+# (Required) The username of the authenticated user.
+Comments made by this user
+# are filtered out and will not trigger notifications.
+username = "fake-user"

 # (Optional) The hostname of the Github API to connect to.
 Specify this if you
 # are connecting to a Github Enterprise server.